-In this scenario, Loan amount or investment amount (PV) is available, the total number of periods in a year is available (nper) and Periodic payments/repayments (pmt) are also available.
+In this scenario, the Loan amount or investment amount (PV) is available, the total number of periods in a year is available (nper), and Periodic payments/repayments (pmt) are also available.
 With the help of the RATE function, the computation takes place.
 Let’s understand this with an Excel Sheet example.

 |3||Periodic Payments/Repayments ($) (pmt)||-2000|